Athletics at the 1992 Summer Olympics – Women's 800 metres

-These are the official results of the women's 800 metres event at the 1992 Summer Olympics in Barcelona, Spain.
+The women's 800 metres at the 1992 Summer Olympics was held over three rounds at the Estadi Olímpic de Montjuïc in Barcelona, Spain, on 31 July to 3 August 1992.
 There were a total of 36 participating athletes, with five qualifying heats.

-Race description
+Eight athletes from six nations competed in the final.
+Ellen van Langen of the Netherlands won in a Dutch record of 1:55.54 minutes, followed by Liliya Nurutdinova of the Unified Team in second place and Ana Fidelia Quirot of Cuba in third place.

+Background

 Favorites for the title were 1991 Tokyo World Championships gold medallist Liliya Nurutdinova for the Unified Team, Ana Quirot (Cuba), and Africa's hopeful, 19-year old Maria Mutola (Mozambique).
 Other potential rivals like the former East German athletes Sigrun Wodars (as Sigrun Grau, after a divorce) and Christine Wachtel, the one-two finish at the 1988 Summer Olympics in Seoul, had been eliminated in the preliminaries.
 The fastest semi-final was won by Nurutdinova.
 Dutch runner Ellen van Langen had set the fastest time of the season prior to the Games.